mitchelloharawild/talk-statistical-software-design/README.md

 - Differences in code domain (math, statistics, websites, data)
 - Differences in code language (R, Python, Julia, C++… prophet example for how it can go wrong)
-- Differences by developer (Base R, Tidy R - good code, bad code)
+- Differences by developer (Base R, Tidy R, Bioconductor - good code, bad code)
 - Tips for writing good code and avoiding bad code (mostly for R, but with some generality to the style of other languages)